sundowndev/VulcanoPHP/README.md

 ## Features
 * Manage content such as users, articles and categories...
 * Markdown editor
-* Easy to customize, add pages, navigation, templates and more
+* Easy to customize
 * Templating using Twig
 * Lightweight and secure

 ## Why DaimyoCMS ?
 You may ask why should you use this CMS while there's a lot of other popular ones, what makes this CMS better than another one ?
 Well, nothing.
 I created DaimyoCMS to handle tiny personal projects and code in my way as a junior developer.
-If you are looking for a lightweight and micro php framework based content management system you're on the right way, DaimyoCMS is just part of my personal R&D. Feel free to give it a review or contribute!
+If you are looking for a minimal and micro php framework based CMS, you're on the right way.
+DaimyoCMS is just part of my personal R&D. Feel free to give it a review or contribute!

 DaimyoCMS is fast, secure and lightweight, but also basic in features.